From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: From Imperative to Declarative

 \section{From Imperative to Declarative}

-\subsection{Human-centric Design: a Hurdle for LLMs}
+\subsection{Human-centric Design: A Hurdle for LLMs}

-We first examine the paradox of GUIs: why the human-centric GUI design, which is intuitive for humans, creates significant obstacles for LLMs.
+We first examine the paradox of GUIs: why the human-centric OS interface design, which is intuitive for humans, creates significant obstacles for LLMs.

-\heading{Mismatch \#1: Imperative control access.} GUI applications expose functionality in an imperative, step-by-step manner: controls are hierarchically organized behind menus, tabs, and dialog boxes.
-This design deliberately narrows choices at each step, decomposing control localization into low-cognitive-load decisions \cite{MicrosoftInterfaceDesign}.
-The design assumes users (i) struggle with large decision spaces, (ii) have poor exact syntax recall, but (iii) excel at visual recognition.
+\heading{Mismatch \#1: Procedural \emph{navigation}.} GUI applications expose functionality in a step-by-step manner: controls are hierarchically organized behind menus, tabs, and dialog boxes.
+This design deliberately narrows the set of available choices at each step, decomposing control localization into low-cognitive-load decisions \cite{MicrosoftInterfaceDesign}, while favoring visual recognition over memory-based recall \cite{recognition_over_recall}.
+The design assumes users (i) struggle with large decision spaces due to limited working-memory capacity, (ii) have poor exact syntax recall (e.g., command names, argument order), but (iii) excel at visual recognition.
 These assumptions do not hold for LLMs.
-Given a global view, whether from trained knowledge or task-specific documentation in the prompt, an LLM can directly identify the appropriate control and generate structured invocations.
-However, an imperative GUI requires LLMs to first produce navigation sequences that make the target controls reachable.
+LLMs can leverage a much larger context window (e.g., GPT-5, 400K tokens) and reliably produce grammar-constrained, structured outputs \cite{OpenAIStructuredOutputs, ClaudeToolUse}, but they have comparatively weaker visual perception \cite{SpiritSight,GUIagent,LoRALMM}.
+Given a global view, whether from trained knowledge or task-specific documentation in the prompt, an LLM can directly identify the appropriate control and generate structured invocations \cite{Gorilla}.
+However, an imperative GUI requires LLMs to first produce navigation sequences that make the target controls visible.
 This increases the length of action chains and introduces systemic fragility, where any planning or execution error can cascade into complete task failure.